.png)

 PE

-From September 2023, We will have PE every Monday and Friday.
+We have PE every Tuesday.
 Please ensure children have PE kits in school and any earrings are removed or plasters need to be provided for the children to cover them with.

 Uniform